Writing might seem like a daunting task for ESL students.

 Twitter, Tweeting and Tweets have become a part of mainstream social media.

 These little tidbits of information have revolutionized the human experience, sharing thoughts that would otherwise be just that: thoughts.
-Tweets can be an effective tool in ESL writing activities for many reasons.
+Tweets can be an effective tool in ESL writing exercises for many reasons.
 Though tweeting during class is otherwise frowned upon while you’re presenting new material to your class, you can harness this social media phenomenon for learning.

 Chances are good that your students are familiar with tweets.
 That means that they’ll be able to relate immediately to the topics and tasks you’ll assign to them.
 Depending on the ages and interests of your students, you could even start a real-life classroom tweet board where you’ll thumbtack brief texts from students.
 You can also start a classroom Twitter profile, allowing your students to send their new English tweets out into the world.